LSEG-API-Samples/Article.EMA.ETA.Docker/README.md

 ```
 FROM oraclelinux:7
 ```
 > The **FROM** instruction is the first valid instruction of a Dockerfile.
 It sets the base image for the build process.
 The subsequent instructions would build on top of this base image.
-Elekton SDK supports Oracle Linux 7 so it is used as a base image for building an Elektron SDK Docker image.
+Elektron SDK supports Oracle Linux 7 so it is used as a base image for building an Elektron SDK Docker image.

 2. Set author's detail of the image